pachyderm/pachyderm/doc/docs/1.11.x/deploy-manage/manage/upgrades.md

 both of which are dynamically allocated from Pachyderm's point of view.
 Thus, the `--dynamic-etcd-nodes` flag to `pachctl deploy` is used to deploy Pachyderm using StatefulSets.

-It is recommended that you deploy Pachyderm using StatefulSets when possible.
+!!! tip It is recommended that you deploy Pachyderm using StatefulSets when possible.
 All of the instructions for cloud provider deployments do this by default.
 We also provide [instructions for on-premises deployments using StatefulSets](../../deploy/on_premises/#statefulsets).